mcuquet/mcuquet.github.io/Research/The societal impact of big data A research roadmap for Europe.md

 layout: page
 title: "The societal impact of big data: A research roadmap for Europe"
 icon: research
-permalink: "Research/Publications/The societal impact of big data A research roadmap for Europe"
+permalink: "Research/Publications/The societal impact of big data A research roadmap for Europe/"
 ---

 **Martí Cuquet**, Anna Fensel.